isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-30-post-tan-lark-syes-legacy-and-contributions.md

 Tan was also concerned about the shortage of teachers in Singapore’s Chinese-medium secondary schools as teachers from China had been barred from coming after ties were cut between Singapore and the PRC.
 Chinese-educated high school leavers were trapped in Singapore because if they chose to go to university in China, the colonial government was unlikely to allow them to return home.[^15]

 Plans for a Chinese university in Singapore were stepped up.
-A committee made up of representatives from 12 influential Chinese organisations held a meeting on 20 February 1953, and the delegates decided that the name of this new institute would be “Nanyang
-University” (Nanyang Daxue, 南洋大学; abbreviated as Nantah, 南大).
-“Nanyang” means “South Seas”, which was how the Chinese then referred to Southeast Asia.
+A committee made up of representatives from 12 influential Chinese organisations held a meeting on 20 February 1953, and the delegates decided that the name of this new institute would be “Nanyang University” (Nanyang Daxue, 南洋大学; abbreviated as Nantah, 南大).
+“Nanyang” means “South Seas”, which was how the Chinese then referred to Southeast Asia.[^16]

 Setting up a new university would require money, and Tan issued a call for donations, noting that education was investment in the future: